tanvi2100/LeetCode-Solutions/README.md

 # leetcodeSolutions
-This repository contains my personal C++ solutions for LeetCode problems.
+This repository contains my C++ solutions for LeetCode problems.
 All solutions have been accepted by LeetCode.